aosabook/500lines/contingent/chapter.rst

 >>> b.set('B.date', 'Initial value')
 >>> b.set('B.title', 'Initial value')

-Since it is only post B's output HTML that depends on its body content, the ``Builder`` does not need to consider the consequences of tasks ``B.date`` and ``B.title``, so the todo list peters out rather quickly:
+Since it is only post B's output HTML that needs its body content, the ``Builder`` does not need to consider the consequences of tasks ``B.date`` and ``B.title``, so the todo list peters out rather quickly:

 >>> sorted(b.todo_list)